resistbot/contact-officials/README.md

 * In `recaptcha` section, a `callback` and `callback_selector` can optionally be defined.
 If the recaptcha callback is not defined in a data-callback attribute on the captcha element, its callback will need to be found and explicitly passed as `callback`.
 If the callback requires the captcha element be passed as a param, a selector for the element must be given as `callback_selector`.
 The `recaptcha` section also allows an optional `version` parameter.
 This is used when V3 is utilized by a form, and currently 'V3' is the only acceptable value.
+An optional `response_selector` can be used when the selector for the validated data is non-standard (some wpcf7 forms).
+At this time, the selector can be either the name attribute of a input tag, or an element ID.

 * Introduction of meta variables, described below.